opnfv/apex/docs/release/installation/verification.rst

 | ``source overcloudrc`` (overcloud / OPNFV)

-The contents of these files include the credentials for the administrative user for undercloud and OPNFV respectivly.
+The contents of these files include the credentials for the administrative user for undercloud and OPNFV respectively.
 At this point both undercloud and OPNFV can be interacted with just as any OpenStack installation can be.
 Start by listing the nodes in the undercloud that were used to deploy the overcloud.